adhikars11/probability-tfp/notes.md

 **To Do:**
 - Do the literature review to identify the paper closest to this of externality via probability idea in climate-macro literature.
 - Look into the idea of constraned subobtimality and its application in macroeconomic literature.
-“Constrained-Efficient Allocations in the Growth Model with Idiosyncratic Shocks”, with Julio Davila, Jay Hong and Per Krusell.
-Econometrica, Vol. 80, No. 6 (November, 2012), pp. 2431-67.
 - How has the climate change literature dealt with undertainty with distribution?

 **Other comments:**